top of page

 63 participants

 REBOOT was a pilot, randomized controlled trial to assess the effectiveness of motivational-interviewing-based counseling on reducing overdose events among people who use opioids.
 Participants were randomized to receive counseling or “treatment as usual” (e.g. referrals) and attended follow-up visits every 4 months for 16 months.
 Results from this study found that participants who received the counseling intervention had significantly fewer overdose events over the course of the study than those in the control group.
-A follow-up study, REBOOT 2.0, is actively enrolling in San Francisco and Boston.
+A follow-up study, REBOOT 2.0, the following phase III study, was then conducted from 2019-2022.

 TREX